xoofx/xoofx.github.io/_posts/2020-02-16-stark-language-frontend-compiler.md

 ## Iterators

 In .NET, the `IEnumerable<T>` provides a pattern to iterate on a sequence of elements and mostly relevant when used in conjunction with the `foreach` syntax.
-In [Rethinking Enumerable](https://blog.paranoidcoding.com/2014/08/19/rethinking-enumerable.html) Jared Par explained what is not working well with `IEnumerable<T>` and explored a different way of iterating on elements.
+In [Rethinking Enumerable](https://blog.paranoidcoding.com/2014/08/19/rethinking-enumerable.html) Jared Parsons explained what is not working well with `IEnumerable<T>` and explored a different way of iterating on elements.

 For the same reasons, Stark is departing from .NET `IEnumerable<T>` by introducing `Iterable<T, TIterator>`, where `TIterator` contains the state of the iteration: